tektechnologies/Instructor-Prep/201/class_2.md

 - writing code is good, this is a chance to learn how to read code better (which you will do)
 - how to debug

-## 6:30 pm
-- Get a Volunteer to provide code to review have them slack out the link.
-- Approach the code on the screen and open the web page.
-- 1. Run the website, to see what it is doing and if there is someplace in the code that I need to look at.
-- I will be calling on you to help me get this running on my machine,
-#### how do I get inside the code review directory.

-## 6:45 pm
+# 10 Minutes
+1. Introduce
+   - Learning Journals
+   - Quizzes
+# 40 Minutes
+2. Code Review
+    - Why is it important?
+    - Code Review options:

-- still looking at site and going through the code.
+      - Look at code and practice reading code
-- When we hit cancel we will get a null back,
-- Use white space strategically to put space between items that should be grouped together.

-# 10 minute break ( Means code review should be from 615 to 7:00 - 15ish)
-## 7: 30 pm
+      - Go through code line-by-line and have a different person explain each line
+      - Fix broken code together as a class.

+**Break 10 Minutes**

+# 30 Minutes
+3. Review of HTML/CSS
+   - HTML/CSS
    - Start to talk about css.
    - Look at the same web page in two different browsers.
    - Use the reset css copy and paste into a style tag.
 And show the differences in the two browsers.
+     - HTML heading/paragraph tags
+     - HTML lists (`<ol>` & `<ul>`)
+     - CSS ids/classes
+     - targeting specific values
+     - CSS reset

+# 40 Minutes
+4. JavaScript
+   - Data Types
+   **Break 10 Minutes**
+   - Conditionals
+   - Arrays

+# 30 Minutes.
+5. Git vs GitHub
+   - git demo
+6. Lab Review

 - Discuss how to give credit to others and document the code that is not yours.
 - Moving styles from the head to css sheet is a change where we dont want to see a change.
-## 8:00 pm
-- Ask what are conditionals, what are the important words.  if,else if, break,

-# 10 minute break

-## 8:30 pm

 Code Fellows example.